-- Pupils who have High Needs Funding are supported through 1:1 adult support for whole or part of the day. - Discussions / review meetings with parents/carers and professionals. - Termly Pupil Progress Meetings - Recommendations from advisory teachers or therapists - Tracking of pupils' attainment and rate of progress
+- Pupils who have High Needs Funding are supported through 1:1 adult support for whole or part of the day. - Discussions / review meetings with parents/carers and professionals. - Termly Pupil Progress Meetings between class teacher and Inclusion Manager - Recommendations from advisory teachers or therapists